bitcoinerlab/web/src/guides/rewind2.md

 ## Fee shifting to the end of the chain

-This section dives a bit deeper on fee-shifting and why it improves backup reliability.
+This section dives a bit deeper on fee‑shifting and why it improves backup reliability.

 To maximize the odds that the backup is mined, Rewind 2 shifts most fees to the